One-Off Design

 About Stone Boatyard

 The Stone Boatyard was established in 1853 by William I. Stone from Dartsmouth, England in the Hunter’s Point area of San Francisco (see here for more details).
 It was one of the oldest and longest running businesses on the Pacific Coast.
-A very personal description of the yard, the boats and the people working there you’ll find here at the wondeful web pages of Peter Burrowes.
-A special part is dedicated to Rolling Stone.
 A general historical essay about the boatyard can be found in in the Online Archives of California (O.A.C.) under this external link.